By Aulia Halimatussadiah (Co-Founder & CTO, NulisBuku)

 One of them is Diajeng Lestari.
 I met her several months ago at an event, where I judged some startups to compete in regional area.
 I was wearing a pretty unconventional fashion for a judge, and she’s been eyeing me with her camera.
 She asked me to pose for her.
 It’s for her fashion blog.
 From there we had conversation about how she wanted to create her own startup in Hijab fashion.
 I give her some advice, even had follow-up meeting afterwards.
 Then she act on her idea and launch HijUp — a place for people shopping hijab online and she had more plans for her startup.

 At ON|OFF 2011 event, I asked Diajeng to participate on the main stage.
 She then invite her HijUp tenants’ designers to walk on the stage with their designs.
 These amazing ladies mostly starting their journey as a fashion blogger and been actively participating in social media, and now all of them are successfully following their dreams — just by starting with one small step: blogging passionately.

 I want to quote HijUp — “Effective planning is 80% execution.
 Let’s start now.”

 Editor’s note: Got a question for our guest blogger?
 Leave a message in the comments below.

-About the guest blogger: Aulia Halimatussadiah (Ollie) is writer of 20 books varied from fiction, how-to and business books.
-Her passion in books & writing brought her to be the co-founder and CTO of NulisBuku, the first online self publishing company in Indonesia.
+About the guest blogger: Aulia Halimatussadiah (Ollie) is the Co-Founder and CTO of NulisBuku, the first online self publishing company in Indonesia.
+She is a writer of 20 books, varying in topics from fiction to business.
+Her passion in books and writing led her to entrepreneurship and community organizing.
 She’s currently active organizing community events as one of #StartupLokal initiators.
 Follow her on Twitter at @salsabeela.